 - 1 tsp icing sugar

 - Preheat the oven to 180°C (160°C fan oven, gas mark 4).
 Grease and line a 5cm deep x 23cm round, cake tin.
-In a mixing bowl, beat the butter with 165g sugar and the vanilla, until well blended and creamy.
+In a mixing bowl, beat the margarine with 165g sugar and the vanilla, until well blended and creamy.

 - Sift the flour and baking powder on top and bring together to form a crumbly mixture.
 Press about two-thirds evenly into the base of the tin to make a smooth, thick base.
 Prick all over with a fork and bake for 20 minutes until lightly golden and slightly crusty.